secured lock Secured with SHA-256 Encryption

 Compare RatesStart Now →

-According to the table above, there were only three years out of the total ten when more fatalities happened in urban areas.
+Interestingly, according to the table above, there were only three years out of the total ten when more fatalities happened in urban areas.
+This highlights the importance of understanding what kind of car insurance you really need, as rural areas can present unique risks that require adequate coverage to protect against unforeseen accidents.

 Fatalities by Person Type